2026-03-25

 Numbers: $6B capital cost.
 EPC: PowerChina + Larsen & Toubro.
 Panels: Jinko Solar + JA Solar.
 Batteries: CATL.
 Groundbreaking: October 2025.
 Target operational: 2027.

-The math: 5.2 GW at Abu Dhabi capacity factors generates ~11,000 GWh/year.
-That's ~1.25 GW average across 8,760 hours.
-The 19 GWh of storage bridges the overnight gap (roughly 4–6 hours at 1 GW discharge rate).
-EWEC and Masdar have been explicit: the target use case is AI data center baseload power.
-Not a grid-balancing project — a project designed for the power consumption profile of large-scale GPU clusters.
+The numbers: 5.2 GW at Abu Dhabi capacity factors generates ~11,000 GWh/year.
+That is ~1.25 GW average across 8,760 hours.
+The 19 GWh of storage covers the overnight gap (roughly 4–6 hours at 1 GW discharge rate).
+EWEC and Masdar have been clear: the target use case is AI data center baseload power.
+Not a grid-balancing project — a project designed for the power profile of large-scale GPU clusters.

 At $6/W of firm capacity, the upfront cost is higher than combined-cycle gas ($1–1.5/W).
-But marginal fuel cost is zero and supply chain risk is manufacturing, not commodity or geopolitical.
+But the ongoing fuel cost is zero and supply chain risk is manufacturing, not commodity or geopolitical.
 If the 2027 target holds, this lands exactly when the Stargate UAE cluster needs firm renewable power.

 What UAE data centers actually run on today

 Khazna AUH6 (G42, Masdar City): 31.8 MW AI-ready facility, operational.
-Has a dedicated 7 MWp direct solar PPA through Emerge (Masdar + EDF joint venture) — proof that direct renewable PPAs for data centers are commercially viable in the UAE today.
+Has a dedicated 7 MWp direct solar PPA through Emerge (Masdar + EDF joint venture) — showing that direct renewable PPAs for data centers work commercially in the UAE today.

-Stargate UAE (1 GW cluster, Abu Dhabi): The power stack is deliberate:
+Stargate UAE (1 GW cluster, Abu Dhabi): The power stack is planned carefully:

-One clarification worth making: the ADQ + ECP $25B deal is for US data center power generation — UAE sovereign capital investing in US energy markets, not a UAE domestic project.
+One clarification: the ADQ + ECP $25B deal is for US data center power generation — UAE sovereign capital going into US energy markets, not a UAE domestic project.

 UAE vs Qatar: the trajectory

-I'm not writing Qatar off.
-The fiscal position is strong, the LNG reserves are enormous, and Ras Laffan will be repaired.
-But the concentration risk is no longer hypothetical — it has an incident on record — and the power economics trajectory points in different directions.
+I am not writing Qatar off.
+Its finances are strong, the LNG reserves are huge, and Ras Laffan will be repaired.
+But the concentration risk is no longer theoretical — it has happened — and the power economics are moving in different directions.

-The energy economics argument against UAE for long-duration AI infrastructure — “it's hot, solar is intermittent, gas backup is expensive” — is getting structurally dismantled.
+The energy economics argument against UAE for long-duration AI infrastructure — “it's hot, solar is intermittent, gas backup is expensive” — is being taken apart piece by piece.
 The sequence:

-2. Barakah nuclear: always-on low-carbon baseload no other GCC state has.
-Operational now.
+- Barakah nuclear: always-on, low-carbon baseload that no other GCC state has.
+Running now.

-5. Ras Laffan disruption: priced gas-grid concentration risk in a way it wasn't priced before.
+- Ras Laffan disruption: put a price on gas-grid concentration risk in a way it was not priced before.

-What the conflict didn't change: GPU export controls (still the main GCC AI friction), data sovereignty requirements, talent density.
+What the conflict did not change: GPU export controls (still the main GCC AI friction), data sovereignty rules, talent density.

-What it did change: the probability weighting on energy supply chain risk for anyone allocating 5–10 year infrastructure capital.
-The UAE's pre-existing solar+nuclear trajectory now has an external validation event it didn't ask for.
+What it did change: how much weight anyone putting 5–10 year infrastructure capital gives to energy supply chain risk.
+The UAE's existing solar+nuclear path now has an outside validation event it did not ask for.

-Variables worth tracking: Masdar RTC construction progress through 2026–2027; whether EWEC offers direct PPA terms below Stargate-scale (10–100 MW); GPU export control trajectory for UAE under the current US administration.
+Things worth tracking: Masdar RTC construction progress through 2026–2027; whether EWEC offers direct PPA terms below Stargate-scale (10–100 MW); GPU export control direction for UAE under the current US administration.

 Treat this as background research, not a decision framework.
-Verify everything before acting on it.
+Check everything before acting on it.

 Personal analysis.
 Not investment advice.
 Related: the AI infrastructure stack that would run on this power.